 A hot-warm architecture works by initially creating new indices on a hot data configuration that provides fast, SSD-based storage where they can be accessed quickly.
 Over time, automatic index curation then moves these indices to warm nodes that provide slower, more affordable spinning-disk storage by changing their shard allocation.

 Not all deployments can migrate to the hot-warm architecture template by adding another data configurations.
-To be able to migrate, you must originally have created the deployment using the default I/O optimized template.
+To be able to migrate, you must originally have created the deployment using the Elastic Stack solution with the I/O optimized hardware profile.
 If you are not sure what you used, try the steps in this task to check if you can migrate.

-If you cannot migrate to a hot-warm architecture directly, you can also create a new deployment using the hot-warm template and then restore your data from a snapshot there.
+If you cannot migrate to a hot-warm architecture directly, you can also create a new deployment using the hot-warm hardware profile and then restore your data from a snapshot there.

-To learn more about how deployment templates and a hot-warm architecture work, see What are deployment templates?.
+To learn more about how deployment templates and a hot-warm architecture work, see What are hardware profiles?.

 Once you have migrated your deployment to a hot-warm architecture, you cannot change it back to a hot-only architecture without creating a new deployment and migrating your data.